occrp/investigativedashboard.org/databases.md

 {% endfor %}

 <p>
-  Below is a collection of the most useful public data sources for investigative reporting compiled by our researchers.
+  Below is a collection of public data sources compiled by our researchers that are the most useful for investigative reporting.
 </p>
 <p>
   This page information is publicly available and can be updated.
-If you find errors, please report them <a class="mid-gray dim" href="https://git.occrp.org/libre/investigativedashboard.org/issues">on our Gitlab</a>.
+If you find errors or would like to suggest more sources to add to our ever growing library, please report them <a class="mid-gray dim" href="https://git.occrp.org/libre/investigativedashboard.org/issues">on our Gitlab</a> or
+  <a class="mid-gray dim" href="mailto:research@occrp.org">email us</a>.
 </p>

 <div class="mb5 mt4">